The Golden Ratio

 233/144 = 1.618056

-Error Term of the Convergence
+Error term of the convergence

-The following diagram shows how the error term decreases as Fibonacci ratios approach φ.
+The following diagram shows how the error between the Fibonacci ratio and φ decreases as the sequence grows.

-Fibonacci Points on a Cycle
+Fibonacci points on a cycle

 Another way to visualize the Fibonacci sequence is to plot its values on a repeating cycle.